volesen/orm-db-benchmark/README.md

-# NoSQL vs SQL becnhmark in a Python REST stack context
+# NoSQL vs SQL benchmark in a Python REST stack context
 While blindly testing [Django REST Framework with it's quickstart guide](https://www.django-rest-framework.org/tutorial/quickstart/) on a model with several one-to-many relationships and application with nested serialization, the performance was poor.
 This sparked a benchmark of common REST server stacks (servers, ORM/ODMs, serializers and databases) and methods for avoiding the [N+1 problem](https://stackoverflow.com/questions/97197/what-is-the-n1-selects-problem-in-orm-object-relational-mapping) for each of these.

 In this benchmark the following databases are tested: